-If You are Divorced in a Foreign Country, Can a Canadian Court Make Orders Too?
+If You are Divorced in China, Can a Canadian Court Make Orders Too?

 The facts in Cheng v.
 Liu are a little unusual, but the core question was this: